USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - bca_annual.xlsx which contains benefit and cost summaries for specific calendar years as specified in the BCA_General_Inputs file.
     - bca_annualized.xlsx which contains annualized benefit and cost summaries through specific calendar years as specified in the BCA_General_Inputs file.
     - bca_npv.xlsx which contains net present value benefit and cost summaries for specific calendar years as specified in the BCA_General_Inputs file.
-    - inventory_annual_IncludedModelYears.xlsx which contains annual inventory summaries for specific calendar years as specified in the BCA_General_Inputs file (for model years included in the analysis).
     - techcostAvgPerVeh.xlsx which contains average tech costs for specific model years as specified in the BCA_General_Inputs file.
     - ages.csv which contains the required, calculated and estimated warranty and useful life ages.
     - vmt_weighted_emission_repair_owner_cpm.csv which contains weighted cost per mile emission repair results by sourcetype/regclass/fueltype.